Northern California - Head Coach for Bass Lake Tri, Kona, Napa, and National Team Tri

 Coach Ken combines extensive personal experience in endurance events with a fun and balanced attitude towards training and fitness.
 He has been a part of Team Challenge since 2011 and has coached both our half marathon and triathlon seasons.
+This season he takes the lead as Head Coach for our Summer 14 Nor Cal Half Marathon and Triathlon teams as well as the National Tri Team.
 Coach Ken is a valued member of the Team Challenge family!
 He began his impressive athletic career as a tennis player turned runner and triathlete.
-He began running in 1998 and has completed six marathons, ten half marathons, six Ironman races, and numerous other athletic events since then.
+He began running in 1998 and has completed six marathons, ten half marathons, six Ironman triathlons, and numerous other athletic events since then.

 He is a certified personal trainer (American College of Sports Medicine) with experience coaching athletes of all skill levels and has a positive, energetic attitude towards fitness.
 He also recently received his Road Runners Club of America "Run Coach" Certification and is a USA Triathlon-certified Level 1 triathlon coach!
-Ken has a passion for helping athletes reach their fitness goals and is excited to help you complete the Napa and Kona half marathons in 2013!
+Ken has a passion for helping athletes reach their fitness goals and is excited to help you cross the finish line for a cure!

 Q: I’m not currently running or walking more than a mile or two at a time a few days per week.
 How will I be able to finish a half-marathon?